Job Opportunities

 Competencies/Skills:

 Soka University of America offers excellent benefits.
-Salary range for this position is $72,000 to $80,000 and will be commensurate with qualifications and experience.
+The anticipated salary range for this position is $80,000 to $95,000 and will be commensurate with qualifications and experience.

 Employment is contingent upon the completion of a successful background check.